sabomade/Bootstrap-Portfolio/README.md

 This is the only version and is maintained by me, [sabomade](https://github.com/sabomade).

 ## Acknowledgements
-Built & completed as part of the UCB Coding Bootcamp, hw 1 assignment
+Built & completed as part of the UCB Coding Bootcamp, Homework 2: Responsiveness